 If your pricing is off, you’ll feel the pinch.
 Can you up your prices?
 Check out what competitors are charging for similar goods, and using benchmarking will show you industry averages to give you an idea of where you stand against the average.

-Have you thought about a safety buffer?
+Have you got a safety buffer?

 From here, you can use scenario planning.
 Each and every one of your scenarios can be compared, so you know that you’re making the best call with each decision.
 After creating your base scenario, you can then explore variations by linking together multiple scenarios and explore the ‘what if’ options.
-Get the answers you need, all based of hard data.
+Get the answers you need, all based on hard data.

 7 days – Instant access – No credit card needed